Hierarchical Besov-Laplace priors for spatially inhomogeneous binary classification: Proofs

 \subsection{Auxiliary results}

 The next two auxiliary lemmas provide key quantitative properties of the information geometry of the hierarchical rescaled Besov-Laplace priors.
-They adapt to the present setting previous findings from \cite{giordano23besov}, which in turn were based on the investigations of \cite{lember2007universal} and \cite{vWvZ16}, where simylar hyper-prior for the smoothness were considered.
+They adapt to the present setting previous findings from \cite{giordano23besov}, which in turn were based on the investigations of \cite{lember2007universal} and \cite{vWvZ16}, where similar hyper-priors for the smoothness were considered.

 \begin{lemma} Let $\Pi_{W_n}$ be the law of the hierarchical rescaled Besov-Laplace random element $W_n$ from \eqref{Eq:BaseLaplPrior} with smoothness hyper-prior $\alpha\sim\Sigma_n$ as in \eqref{Eq:Hyperprior}.
 Let $w_0\in B^{{\alpha_0}}_{1}([0,1]^d)$, for some ${\alpha_0}>d$.
 Then, for sufficiently large $B_1, B_2>0$,